reem777KSU/td_dataset/README.md

     IS_FAULT_FIXING                             INTEGER NOT NULL,
         -- '1' if this commit fixed at least 1 JIRA_ISSUE, '0' otherwise.

+    NUM_FILES                               INTEGER DEFAULT 0  NOT NULL,
+        -- Total number of files touched in 'COMMIT_HASH'.

+    NUM_DIRECTORIES                         INTEGER DEFAULT 0  NOT NULL,
+        -- Number of unique directories containing all files touched in -- 'COMMIT_HASH'.

+    NUM_SOURCE_FILES                        INTEGER DEFAULT 0  NOT NULL,
+        -- Total number of files touched in 'COMMIT_HASH' that are targeted by -- sonar qube code smell rules (java files).

+    NUM_SOURCE_DIRECTORIES                  INTEGER DEFAULT 0  NOT NULL,
+        -- Number of unique directories containing source (java) files touched -- in 'COMMIT_HASH'.

     ---------------------------------------------------------------------
     -- The following columns count the number of sonar qube violations -- -- introduced in this commit by rule (column name).                --